-Location: 2000 Building - bookstore.fullcoll.edu

-Campus Email: fullerton@bkstr.com
+Location: 2000 Building - bookstore.fullcoll.edu Phone: (714) 992-7008 Hours: Check the website for current office hours Campus Email: fullerton@bkstr.com

-Bursar's Office -The Bursar's Office is responsible for numerous daily financial transactions that occur around campus.
+Bursar's Office - The Bursar's Office is responsible for numerous daily financial transactions that occur around campus.
 Services include bus pass sales, administer funded scholarships and approved third-party tuition payments, refund of registration fees, clearance of fine codes for returned checks and unpaid registration fees, campus club account deposits and check requests, and disbursement of check for Fullerton College hourly employees.
 For student convenience, an ATM machine is located in front of the 2000 Building.

-Location: 2000 Building - fcbursar.fullcoll.edu

-Campus Email: fcbursar@fullcoll.edu
+Location: 2000 Building - fcbursar.fullcoll.edu Phone: (714) 992-7006 Hours: Check the website for current office hours Campus Email: fcbursar@fullcoll.edu

-Cadena Cultural Center -The Cadena Cultural Center is a dynamic department within the Counseling Division; the services provided are open to all students and staff.
+Cadena Cultural Center - The Cadena Cultural Center is a dynamic department within the Counseling Division; the services provided are open to all students and staff.
 The Cadena Cultural Center supports the core values of the college to elevate excellence in serving the needs of its diverse student population.
 The center strives to be an advocate and the nexus for the community to engage in conversations and action to enhance multiculturalism at Fullerton College.

-Location: 200 Building - cadena.fullcoll.edu

-Campus Email: cadena@fullcoll.edu
+Location: 500 Building - cadena.fullcoll.edu Phone: (714) 992-7105 Hours: Check the website for current office hours Campus Email: cadena@fullcoll.edu